 Although it is not recommended, if you desire a different behavior, you can customize the above options.

-For example, the following manifest will create a cluster with replication slots enabled.
+For example, the following manifest will create a cluster without replication slots enabled.

 You can also control the frequency with which a standby queries the